Mehmed II: Conquest of Constantinople

 After the conquest of Constantinople, Mehmed claimed the title of caesar of the Roman Empire (Qayser-i Rûm), based on the assertion that Constantinople had been the seat and capital of the Roman Empire since 330 AD and whoever possessed the Imperial capital was the ruler of the empire.
 The contemporary scholar George of Trebizond supported his claim.
 The claim was not recognized by the Catholic Church and most of, if not all, Western Europe, but was recognized by the Eastern Orthodox Church.
 Mehmed had installed Gennadius Scholarius, a staunch antagonist of the West, as the ecumenical patriarch of Constantinople with all the ceremonial elements, ethnarch (or milletbashi) status, and rights of property that made him the second largest landlord in the empire after the sultan himself in 1454, and in turn, Gennadius II recognized Mehmed the Conqueror as the successor to the throne.

 Emperor Constantine XI Palaiologos died without producing an heir, and had Constantinople not fallen to the Ottomans, he likely would have been succeeded by the sons of his deceased elder brother.
 Those children were taken into the palace service of Mehmed after the fall of Constantinople.
 The oldest boy, renamed Hass Murad, became a personal favorite of Mehmed and served as beylerbey of the Balkans.
 The younger son, renamed Mesih Pasha, became admiral of the Ottoman fleet and sanjak-bey of the Gallipoli.
 He eventually served twice as Grand Vizier under Mehmed's son, Bayezid II.

 After the fall of Constantinople, Mehmed would also go on to conquer the Despotate of Morea in the Peloponnese in two campaigns in 1458 and 1460 and the Empire of Trebizond in northeastern Anatolia in 1461.
 The last two vestiges of Byzantine rule were thus absorbed by the Ottoman Empire.
 The conquest of Constantinople bestowed immense glory and prestige on the country.
-There is some historical evidence that, 10 years after the conquest of Constantinople, Mehmed II visited the site of Troy and boasted that he had avenged the Trojans by conquering the Greeks (Byzantines).
+Kritovoulos reports that 10 years after the conquest of Constantinople, Mehmed II allegedly visited the site of Troy and boasted that he had avenged the Trojans by conquering the Greeks (Byzantines).
+This story is considered to be fictitious, as there are no Ottoman sources which mention it and there is no further evidence of any Turkish claiming of Troy.
+Mehmed also allegedly visited the Acropolis, but this, too, is considered apocryphal.
+These myths were customary in propaganda writing and encomia; Kritovoulos, in particular, used those two stories because he sought to "Hellenize" Mehmed.